Free French Naval Forces: History

 In the wake of the Armistice and the Appeal of 18 June, Charles de Gaulle founded the Free French Forces (Forces Françaises Libres, or FFL), including a naval arm, the "Free French Naval Forces" (Les Forces Navales Françaises Libres, or FNFL).
-On 24 June 1940, de Gaulle made a separate call specifically to servicemen overseas to join him, and two days later the submarine Narval entered Malta and pledged its allegiance to the FFL.
-On 30 June, De Gaulle was joined by Vice-Admiral Émile Muselier, who had come from Gibraltar by flying boat.
-Muselier was the only flag officer of the French Navy to answer the call of De Gaulle.
+On 24 June 1940, de Gaulle made a separate broadcast specifically to French servicemen overseas, calling for them to join him; two days later the submarine Narval entered Malta and its crew pledged their allegiance to the FFL.
+On 30 June, de Gaulle was joined by Vice-Admiral Émile Muselier, who had come from Gibraltar by flying boat.
+Muselier was the only flag officer of the French Navy to answer the call of de Gaulle.